 Lessons of Nagasaki survivors should motivate the world to eliminate all nuclear weapons – UN chief

-“Your example should provide the world with a daily motivation to eliminate all nuclear weapons.
-Sadly, three-quarters of a century after this city was incinerated by an atomic bomb,the nuclear menace is once again on the rise,” said Mr. Guterres in a statement delivered in Nagasaki by Izumi Nakamitsu, the UN High Representative for Disarmament Affairs.
+"Your example should provide the world with daily motivation to eliminate all nuclear weapons.
+Sadly, three-quarters of a century after this city was incinerated by an atomic bomb, the nuclear menace is once again on the rise," said Mr Guterres in a statement delivered in Nagasaki by Izumi Nakamitsu, the UN High Representative for Disarmament Affairs.

-75 years since the last atomic bombing, let us remain committed to ensuring Nagasaki is the last place on Earth to suffer such devastation.— United Nations (@UN) August 9, 2020

 In remarks delivered to the Peace Memorial Ceremony, the UN chief hailed Nagasaki as a true example of resilience, recovery and reconciliation.